tlack/xacto/README.md

 - currently pollutes globals. trying to find a better structure
 - enumerations (columns grouped by unique values) do not currently work.
 - logger needs more testing and a freshening up
+- there's something odd about converting some TypedArrays to buffers for loading/storing.
+In particular, floats seem to be saved as ints.
+I'm still looking into this.

 ### Misc notes